ga-wdi-boston/handlebars/README.md

 What do you think would happen if I tried to add an event handler to something contained in my template before it was rendered?

+Why do you think we do not commonly use a static value for an HTML ID attribute in templates?

 Let's look through the documentation and see if there is anyway we can improve this code.